Community Grant Program

-Goosefoot is pleased to have distributed a total of $263,400 this year to 22 local non-profits working on behalf of the South Whidbey community.
+Goosefoot is pleased to have distributed a total of $263,400 last year to 22 local non-profits working on behalf of the South Whidbey community.
 (See list of grantees below).

-Goosefoot awarded $99,400 to the following 16 organizations through its Community Grant Program this year:
+Goosefoot awarded $99,400 to the following 16 organizations through its Community Grant Program in 2018:

 CADA to create a pilot youth assistance program.